Chiang Mai beneath Doi Suthep. The market mapped in the 1,000+ listing real estate dataset

 Step 4: Title-document review.
 Every unit in the dataset has been screened for Chanote integrity and encumbrance status.
 Units with title irregularities come out of the dataset.

 Step 5: Walkout math.
-Every unit in the dataset has a walkout number — the price above which the deal stops working.
+Every unit in the dataset has a walkout number.
+The price above which the deal stops working.
 The walkout math is what protects the dataset from optimism creep, which is the failure mode of every other property dataset I have seen published for Chiang Mai.

 That is the methodology.
 Five steps, applied a thousand times, over 18 months.
 The output is the dataset.
 The dataset is the only Chiang Mai real estate data I am willing to defend.